General Surgery

 If you or a loved one are having a surgical procedure, feeling anxious is understandable.
 Our care team wants you to feel prepared and informed of our surgical process.
 The more you know, the more comfortable you will feel.
 More information is listed below about what you can expect:

-You will be in contact with our care team before your surgery, so you’ll know what to expect.
+You will be in contact with our care team before your surgery to know what to expect.
 A member of our staff will confirm your surgery date, time and location as well as review preoperative instructions such as:

 • Medications to take before your surgery